-- Solid navy or white, or hunter green - Vests, cardigans, V-neck, or crewed neck - Only the St. Patrick logo purchased from Team Works will be allowed - The St. Patrick logo will be available at Team Works for white, hunter green, and navy polo shirts as well as sweaters and fleeces - No other logos will be allowed on polos, sweaters, fleeces, or sweatshirts - No other non-uniform sweatshirts are allowed unless used as outerwear and must be removed when in building
+- Solid navy, white, or hunter green - Vests, cardigans, V-neck, or crewed neck without hoods - Only the St. Patrick School logo purchased from Ink Stainz will be allowed - The St. Patrick School logo will be available at Ink Stainz for white, hunter green, and navy polo shirts as well as sweaters and fleeces - No other logos will be allowed on polos, sweaters, fleeces, or sweatshirts